tliron/rust-compris/CPS.md

 ### Python

-Likewise, the popular Python [ruamel.yaml](https://yaml.readthedocs.io) parser does not easily support arbitrarily complex keys.
+Likewise, Python's popular [ruamel.yaml](https://yaml.readthedocs.io) parser does not easily support arbitrarily complex keys.
 We solved this by extending ruamel.yaml in our [Python ARD library](https://github.com/tliron/python-ard).

 ### JavaScript

 See the discussion of JSON, above.
-JSON stands for "JavaScript Object Notation", so those limitations come from JavaScript.
+JSON stands for "JavaScript Object Notation", so those limitations come straight from JavaScript.

 It might be nice to have JavaScript library to work with our XJSON conventions.
 TODO!